gpuskaric/gpuskaric.github.io/README.md

 If you need examples, look back at those sample [posts](https://github.com/mmistakes/jekyll-theme-unit-test/tree/master/_posts) or even look at this readme file directly in GitHub.
 It should be self explanatory.

+Use the **Preview** tab to see your changes when editing in GitHub.

 ## Editing Structure

 The site is essentially a standard static site with HTML and CSS, except for that it uses a lot of templates to build stuff and pull things together.